 The SEPA legal framework consists of the following regulations:

-Regulation (EC) No 924/2009 of the European Parliament and of the Council of 16 September 2009 on cross-border payments in the Community and repealing Regulation (EC) No 2560/2001 prescribes that charges for cross-border payments in euro (payments between payment service providers located in different EU member states, including Norway, Iceland and Lichtenstein) must be on the same footing as charges for corresponding national payments (payments between payment service providers within the same member state) in the same currency.
+Regulation (EU) 2021/1230 of the European Parliament and of the Council of 14 July 2021 on cross-border payments in the Union by which the provisions of Regulation (EC) No 924/2009 and any of its subsequent amendments that are at the same time repealed by this Regulation are consolidated in a new legally binding act, prescribes the obligatory application of the same charges for cross-border payments in euro (payments between the payment service providers that are located in different member states including Norway, Island and Lichtenstein) and charges for corresponding national payments in the national currency of the member state.

 Regulation (EU) No 260/2012 of the European Parliament and of the Council of 14 March 2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) No 924/2009 prescribes deadlines for the migration from existing national credit transfers and direct debits in euro to the SEPA credit transfer and direct debit schemes in accordance with the defined rules and technical standards.
 Regulation (EU) No 260/2012 prescribes the mandatory application of technical standards and defined rules, including the use of the International Bank Account Number (IBAN) and the financial services messaging standard (ISO 20022 XML) for all credit transfers and direct debits in euro in the European Union.

-Member states that have not introduced the euro, including the Republic of Croatia, are obliged to fulfil SEPA requirements prescribed by the said Regulation at the latest until 31 October 2016.
+Member states that had not introduced the euro, including the Republic of Croatia, were obliged to fulfil SEPA requirements prescribed by the said Regulation at the latest until 31 October 2016.

 Since in the meantime Regulation (EU) No 2015/751 on interchange fees for card-based payment transactions was adopted, the new Act on the Implementation of EU Regulations Governing Payment Systems (OG 50/2016) was prepared, governing the subject areas (supervision, dealing with complaints, out-of-court complaint procedures and redress procedures and infringements) for all of the above EU regulations governing payment systems.